unlock-protocol/docs/frequently-asked-questions.md

 When performing renewals, the user should expect to spend 70,000 gas.

 Note for ERC20 locks, if your application uses the key purchaser pattern, then, the user only has to pay for the ERC20 approval, while the entity sending the transaction has to pay for the key purchase gas.

+We are well aware that the Ethereum mainnet may soon become impractical as gas fees are skyrocketing.
+Please use Unlock on other EVM chains, such as xdai (just point your wallet to the xDAI chain)